-- 1. Drain the engine transmission oil. - 2.
-Remove the pipe and remove the 6 bolts that hold the kick-starter cover on. - 3.
-Remove the clutch nut (not left hand thread) on the end of the crankshaft with the clutch nut removal tool. - 4.
-Attach the COBRA CLUTCH PULLER.
-There are three 6mm clutch puller holes located on the ends of the center hub. (figures 32 & 33) You must use a draw type puller to remove the clutch.
+- 1. Drain the engine transmission oil and remove the clutch cover. - 2.
+Remove the clutch nut (not left hand thread) on the end of the crankshaft with the clutch nut removal tool. - 3.
+Attach the Universal Puller.
+There are three 6mm clutch puller holes located on the ends of the center hub. (figures 30 & 31) You must use a draw type puller to remove the clutch.